kcaliban/finDrGA/README.md

 PepGA prepares and executes a molecular dynamics simulation using GROMACS.
 The result is clustered, the biggest cluster extracted and subsequently docked against the input receptors.
-After selection, recombination and mutation this process is repeated.
+After selection, recombination and mutation using the docking results, the process is repeated with the new resulting generation of peptides.

 ## Dependencies
 * [AutoDock Vina](http://vina.scripps.edu/), for binding affinity calculations